 Return of Title IV Funds (Federal Student Financial Aid)

 If a recipient of Title IV funds (Federal Student Financial Aid) withdraws prior to completing 60% of a payment period, the school must calculate the amount of aid the student earned during the payment period.
 If a student earned more aid than received, the student may be able to receive those additional funds.
 If the student received more aid than earned, the excess funds must be returned.

-Earned but not yet disbursed funds will be credited to outstanding institutional charges with written permission of the student.
-Funds in excess of outstanding institutional charges will be credited to non-institutional charges with written permission of the student.
+Earned but not yet disbursed funds will be credited to outstanding institutional charges with written permission of the student, except for required grant disbursements.
 Students with no outstanding balance on their account may receive the excess funds if the student notifies the school of their intent to accept the funds within 14 days of the school’s notice to student of excess funds available.

 - PROGRAMS AND LOCATIONS

-We offer at our Greenfield/Milwaukee location a 1,800 hour Cosmetology program and a 600 hour Esthiology program.
+We offer at our Greenfield/Milwaukee location an 1,800 hour Cosmetology program and a 600 hour Esthiology program.
 The school is located at:

 4111 S. 108th St.

 Administrative Team: Elizabeth Plochocki – South Campus

 Education Team – South Campus